Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Acknowledgements

 \section{Acknowledgements}

-We thank Peng Cheng, Jonathan Heckman, Renata Kallosh, Ilarion Melnikov, Nikita Nekrasov, Valentin Reys, Raffaele Savelli, Yi Shan, Stefan Theisen and Yu-Xiao Xie for useful communications and conversations.
-Special thanks are due to Jim Liu and Hector Parra De Freitas.
+We thank Peng Cheng, Jonathan Heckman, Renata Kallosh, Ilarion Melnikov, Nikita Nekrasov, Boris Pioline, Valentin Reys, Raffaele Savelli, Yi Shan, Stefan Theisen and Yu-Xiao Xie for useful communications and conversations.
+Special thanks are due to Guillaume Bossard, Hector Parra De Freitas, Jim Liu and Haowu Wang.
 The work of RM is partially supported by ERC grants 772408-Stringlandscape and 787320-QBH Structure.